tkhdse/swiftsearch/README.md

 # Swift Search

-A mini distributed search engine (like Elastisearch).
+A mini search engine (like Elastisearch).